 Do I need to cook the bacon on a wire rack?

 You'll see some recipes call for baking the bacon on a wire rack in your oven.
 This is by no means a 'wrong' way to do it, just different.
 When cooking bacon on a wire rack, the bacon strips don't fry in their own fat.
 The fat simply renders out and drips down.
-Because the bacon isn't being cooked in it's own hot fat, it will also take a little longer to cook.
+Because the bacon isn't being cooked in its own hot fat, it will also take a little longer to cook.

-This results in a bacon that is crispy around the edges, a little lighter in texture, and has a wavy appearance.
+This results in bacon that is crispy around the edges, a little lighter in texture, and has a wavy appearance.

 If I batch cook bacon in the oven, how long will it last?

 Made the recipe?
-Comment & Rate it below, then take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest
+Comment & Rate it below, then take a picture and tag me on Facebook.
+For more from scratch recipes, follow me on Facebook & Pinterest.

 Recipe